potentialEmployer77/SpotBookHome/README.md

 ## Enter the SpotBook app...
 ![SpotBookLogoDark](Documentation/Images/ic_launcher.png)

-The first version of the app focuses on providing three main pieces of functionality:
+The first version of the app focuses on providing four main pieces of functionality:

 1).
 Spot saving: First and foremost, the user must be able to capture and save spots in the app.
 A spot consists of a spot name, location (geographical coordinates), rating (0-5 stars), category, description, and media (photos and video).